 Preferred Tank Mates

-Butterfly Tail goldfish are very social and do like to live in communities, but it’s important not to place them with any breeds of fish that are likely to do them any harm.
+They are very social and do like to live in communities, but it’s important not to place them with any breeds of fish that are likely to do them any harm.

-Video: A Look at the Species
+Video: A Look at them in Action

 If you still aren’t sure if Butterfly Tail Goldfish are the right breed for you, then it’s always worth having a look at a good quality video clip online so you can see them up close before you decide if they’ll be the perfect fit in your home aquarium.